ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

  - Web cams are directly  connected to windows machine and images of vehicle movements on lanes are detected and processed by Python/OpenCV
- - LEDs are used as traffic lights which are connected to Arduino board and application communicates with Arduino to on/off LEDs
+ - Virtual Traffic Lights or if LEDs are used as traffic lights they must be connected to Arduino board and application communicates with Arduino to on/off LEDs

 ### Requirements